MegaBitmap/NPSL/README.md

 10. See network configuration above and verify your IP address settings.

 11. Turn on the ps2, run ps2link and wait for it to display `Ready`.
+Make sure to verify the IP address displayed matches all but the last part.
+For example the PCs IP address is 192.168.22.152 and the PS2s IP address is 192.168.22.109

 12. Run the Setup script using this command:
 It will automatically download neutrino, ps2client, and udpbd-server.